-- How to choose or change plans

-- · Our plan, including:

-- Financial information

-- How the plan has been rated by plan members

-- The number of appeals made by members

-- How to leave the plan

-- Our network providers and our network pharmacies, including:

-- How to choose or change primary care providers

-- Qualifications of our network providers and pharmacies

-- How we pay providers in our network

-- For a list of providers and pharmacies in the plan's network, refer to the Provider and Pharmacy Directory.
-For more detailed information about our providers or pharmacies, call Member Services, or visit our website at www.MolinaHealthcare.com/Duals.

-- Covered services and drugs and about rules you must follow, including:
+- How to choose or change plans - Our plan, including: - Financial information - How the plan has been rated by plan members - The number of appeals made by members - How to leave the plan - Our network providers and our network pharmacies, including: - How to choose or change primary care providers - Qualifications of our network providers and pharmacies - How we pay providers in our network - A list of providers and pharmacies in the plan's network, in the Provider and Pharmacy Directory.
+For more detailed information about our providers or pharmacies, call Member Services, or visit our website at www.MolinaHealthcare.com/Duals. - Covered services (refer to Chapter 3 and 4) and drugs (refer to Chapter 5 and 6) and about rules you must follow, including:

 - Services and drugs covered by the plan

 - Limits to your coverage and drugs

 - Rules you must follow to get covered services and drugs

-- Why something is not covered and what you can do about it, including asking us to:
+- Why something is not covered and what you can do about it (refer to Chapter 9), including asking us to:

 - Put in writing why something is not covered

 - Change a decision we made

 - Pay for a bill you have got